monade/paramoid/README.md

 ```

 ### Inline sanitization
-You can also use the sanitizer inline directly in your controller:
+You can also use the sanitizer DSL inline directly in your controller:

 ```ruby
 class PeopleController < ApplicationController